More omicron cases pop up as world rushes to learn more

 The WHO sent out a statement saying it “stands with African nations” and noting that travel restrictions may play “a role in slightly reducing the spread of COVID-19 but place a heavy burden on lives and livelihoods.”
 It said if restrictions are put in place, they should be scientifically based and not intrusive.

-In Europe, much of which already has been struggling with a sharp increase in cases over recent weeks, officials were on guard.
+In Europe, much of which already has been struggling recently with a sharp increase in cases, officials were on guard.

 The U.K. on Saturday tightened rules on mask-wearing and on testing of international arrivals after finding two omicron cases, but British Health Secretary Sajid Javid said the government was nowhere near reinstituting work from home or more severe social-distancing measures.